exp111/MMClone/README.md

 - right click menu:
     - delete all markers
     - debug:
-        - on circle: set color
+        - on circle/shape: set color
-        - delete all circles
 - style markers (so you can see what you marked)
 - help page + first time landing page/tutorial
 - fix bounds on small images